AlperenTurkmen/2D-Project/README.md

-# Dialogue Bug Fixes README
+# Pick Up Mushrooms Bug Fixes README

 ## Overview
 This README details the fixes implemented for two major bugs encountered in the NPC dialogue system: